igouProto/Sounds-CSC780/README.md

 - Register / login / logout
 - Feed that displays posts from all users
 - Like posts
-- Make a post from the result of music recognition (ShazamKit)
 - Make a post from the result of searching for a song (Genius / Spotify api)
 - Make a pure text post
 - Posts with music information embedded